 Use of the trademark

-Once the supplier has registered its trademark in the United States, it is possible to limit the use of that trademark by the distributor, both in traditional commercial practice and in online sales.
-For this purpose, it is necessary to include a clause in the distribution agreement that defines with certainty the ownership of the trademark and also establishes that any display of the trademark must occur with the prior approval of the supplier.
+For this purpose, it is necessary to include a clause in the distribution agreement that defines with certainty the ownership of the trademark and also establishes that any use thereof must occur with the prior approval of the supplier.

 For an overview of the process of registering a trademark in the United States, please read through our articles on How to Register a Trademark in the United States and Trademark Registration in the United State and Likelihood of Confusion.